machaao/machaao-samples/index.rst

 Bonus for Developers
 =============================================================================
-In addition to the massive savings on marketing and infrastructure costs, the platform also offers multiple other Rest APIs dor developers looking to build deeply personalized super chat apps:
+In addition to the massive savings on marketing and infrastructure costs, the platform also offers multiple other Rest APIs dor developers looking to build deeply personalized chatbots:

 * Rich Messaging Support via On Demand Messaging API
 * Deep Personalization via Tagging API